-The following Special Provisions supplement the "Standard Specifications for Road and Bridge Construction," adopted January 1, 2007, the latest edition of the "Manual on Uniform Traffic Control Devices for Streets and Highways," and the "Manual of Test Procedures for Materials" in effect on the date of invitation for bids, and the Supplemental Specifications and Recurring Special Provisions indicated on the Check Sheet included herein which apply to and govern the construction of Various Routes, Section D4 Weed Spraying 2011-1 in Various Counties, Contract No. 68A12, and in case of conflict with any part or parts of said Specifications, the said Special Provisions shall take precedence and shall govern.
+The following Special Provisions supplement the "Standard Specifications for Road and Bridge Construction, Adopted January 1, 2007", the latest edition of the "Manual on Uniform Traffic Control Devices for Streets and Highways", and the "Manual of Test Procedures for Materials" in effect on the date of invitation for bids, and the "Supplemental Specifications and Recurring Special Provisions" indicated on the Check Sheet included herein, which apply to and govern the construction requirements of the District 4 High-Type Pavement Marking Repair 2011-06 Contract; Contract No. 46129; and in case of conflict with any part, or parts, of said Specifications, the said Special Provisions shall take precedence and shall govern.

-LOCATION OF PROJECT
+LOCATION OF IMPROVEMENT